Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 Western Health logos belong solely to Western Health may be subject to their copyrights and trademarks, and are not available under the same license as the rest of this application.

-## Emergency contacts

-For any urgent requests relating to this app you can contact luke.sleeman@gmail.com - It will go to Luke's phone.
-You can also DM Luke through [GDG Melbourne's slack](http://bit.ly/join_gdgslack) - DM `@luke.sleeman`.

 ## Acknowledgements

 So many people have worked together to make this project happen, and helped out in so many ways 🥰